 Once the floor dries after preparation, you’ll want to seal it with a coat of Corotech V156 Moisture Tolerant Quick-Set Epoxy Sealer.
 It will penetrate deep into the concrete, establishing an anchor for the garage floor coating system.
 “You may have to sand and grind, too,” Ingram says.
 “If the floor is not cleaned and prepped right, the paint will pull off, and the epoxy may flake off.”

-A Slip in Time
+A Slip in Time: Adding Texture and Grip

 With any new surface coating, slipping can become a problem.
 According to the Consumer Product Safety Commission (CPSC), floors and flooring materials contribute directly to more than 2 million fall injuries each year, with slip and falls accounting for over 1 million hospital emergency room visits.